RunyangLi/RunyangLi/README.md

 (2) Theory of Topology Optimization: How to get global/functional optimal solution under non-convex optimization framework

-(3) Reliable computation tools for real world application: Bistable strutcure, Soft acuator, Origami, Differential simulation
+(3) Reliable computation tools for real world application: Differential simulation for robotics, Contact model for deformable objects (E.g Tactile simulation, Contact rich solver)

 You can connect: runyangl@asu.edu, I am welcome with collaboration and any discussion